medic/cht-docs/content/en/contribute/code/core/deploy-on-eks.md

        }
    ]
    ```
 5. Switch to the production cluster and then find the `subPath` of the deployment you made the snapshot from.
 The `COUCH-DB-NAME` is usually `cht-couchdb`.
 But, it can sometimes be `cht-couchdb-1` (check `./troubleshooting/list-deployments <your-namespace>` if you still don't know).
-Including the `use-context`, the two calls are:
+Including the `use-context`, the two calls are below.
+Note that `troubleshooting` directory is in the [CHT Core repo](https://github.com/medic/cht-core/tree/master/scripts/deploy/troubleshooting):

    ```shell
    kubectl config use-context arn:aws:eks:eu-west-2:720541322708:cluster/prod-cht-eks